-For reaction from the other side (assuming you can pry them away from football talk), visit Crimson and Cream Machine.
+For reaction from the other side, visit Crimson and Cream Machine.
 Otherwise, follow the jump for my analysis.

 The Story So Far

 The Sooners currently are an unimpressive 8-4, with all four losses coming to mid-majors: VCU, San Diego, Houston and UTEP (which probably should be ranked).

 And it doesn't get any easier, since Oklahoma's next game is against Gonzaga in Spokane.
 Uh oh...